MJ-Madati/best-repo-ever/README.md

-This is my first change in Git!
+This is my updated edit from branch 1.